Rate Limiting

 return handleWebhook(request, async (event) => {

-if (event.collection === 'orders') {
+if (event.collection === 'posts') {

-// Handle order updates
+// Handle post updates

 }